paulvu2023/Battleship-Game/README.md

 # Battleship-Game

-Welcome to war, your mission is to destroy the AI Battleships and save humanity.
+Welcome to Battleship, your mission is to destroy the AI Battleships and save humanity.

 [Live App](https://paulvu2023.github.io/Battleship-Game/)